The opposition to smart meters in Arizona

 Buying the elections

 Two Corporation Commission seats were open for the 2014 election.
 These campaigns are normally calm, low budget and receive little media coverage.
-The 2014 Corporation Commission election received a lot of media attention, as industry front groups poured money into ads supporting the candidates Tom Forese and Doug Little in both the primary and general election.
-They spent a total of $3.2 million, which is an extreme amount for a Corporation Commission campaign.
+The 2014 Corporation Commission election received a lot of media attention, as a lot of money was spent on ads supporting the candidates Tom Forese and Doug Little in both the primary and general election.

-The Arizona Republic covered the money trail and got APS to admit it had spent $4 million to support the three commissioners who won the seats in the 2012 campaign, but APS refused to acknowledge or deny their involvement in the 2014 campaign.
+The Arizona Republic covered the money trail and got APS to admit it had spent $4 million to support the three commissioners who won the seats in the 2012 election, but APS refused to acknowledge or deny their involvement in the 2014 campaign.
+The paper claimed a total of $3.2 million was spent on the 2014 Forese and Little campaigns - an extreme amount for seats on the Corporation Commission.

 Columnist Laurie Roberts stated in the Arizona Republic that